Holocaust and Genocide Studies

 The minor in Holocaust and Genocide Studies combines historical background with an interdisciplinary exploration of both the Holocaust and genocide through film, literature, philosophy, psychology, sociology, religious studies, and other offerings.
 The following curriculum will help students develop a firm knowledge of the Holocaust as an event and an understanding of its precipitating factors and legacy.
 With a deeper awareness of such issues as prejudice, discrimination, and racism, students should be better able to analyze contemporary political situations and think critically about ethical responsibility.

-- IIHGS 155 Introduction to Holocaust & Genocide Studies
+IIHGS 155 Introduction to Holocaust and Genocide Studies

 4 credits minimum